mdn/curriculum/curriculum/2-core/2-styling/3-11-debugging-css.md

 - Modify the applied CSS — enable and disable declarations, modify values, add new declarations — to figure out what changes are needed to get what you want.

-- Use layout inspection tools to inspect box model, grid, flexbox, and other layout features (see also [6 CSS Layout](#css-layout)).
+- Use layout inspection tools to inspect box model, grid, flexbox, and other layout features (see also [5 CSS Layout](./5-0-css-layout.md)).

-- Use responsive design mode tools to check responsive layouts (see also [6.5 Responsive design specifics](#responsive-design-specifics)).
+- Use responsive design mode tools to check responsive layouts (see also [5.5 Responsive design specifics](./5-5-responsive-design-specifics.md)).

 Resources: